here-be/snapdragon/README.md

 * Bootstrap your own parser, get sourcemap support for free
 * All parsing and compiling is handled by simple, reusable middleware functions
 * Inspired by the parsers in [pug](http://jade-lang.com) and [css](https://github.com/reworkcss/css).

-## History

-### v0.5.0

-**Breaking changes**

-Substantial breaking changes were made in v0.5.0!
-Most of these changes are part of a larger refactor that will be finished in 0.6.0, including the introduction of a `Lexer` class.

-* Renderer was renamed to `Compiler`
-* the `.render` method was renamed to `.compile`
-* Many other smaller changes.
-A more detailed overview will be provided in 0.6.0.
-If you don't have to time review code, I recommend you wait for the 0.6.0 release.

 ## Usage examples